AddThis – AddThis code can be added to your site to allow users to bookmark and share your content.

 Hearts – A feature of the Periscope app that measures popularity.
 Viewers of a stream can “heart” the broadcast an infinite amount of times, which links to the streamer’s popularity ranking and stats.

 Hootsuite – A dashboard that allows you to manage all of your social media marketing accounts from a single location, so you can find and schedule effective social content.
+Read our blog on how to use Hootsuite here.

 Influencer – A social media user who can reach a relevant audience (whether large or small) and create awareness about a trend, topic, company, or product.
-They have established credibility with their audiences and marketers work to build relationships with them in order to reach those audiences.
+They have established credibility with their audiences, and marketers work to build relationships with them in order to reach those audiences.

-Instagram – Purchased by Facebook for a cool $1 Billion in 2012, Instagram allows users to share pictures and videos, apply filters to them and also share them on other social networking sites such as Facebook, Flickr, Twitter and Tumblr.
+Instagram – Purchased by Facebook for a cool $1 billion in 2012, Instagram allows users to share pictures and videos, apply filters to them and also share them on other social networking sites such as Facebook, Flickr, Twitter and Tumblr.

 Instagram Stories – Photos and videos shared on your Instagram feed that disappear after 24 hours.
 Launched in August 2016.

 LinkedIn – Is the social network for businesses and professionals.
 Individuals can make connections with others and create profiles.
 Company pages can also be created.
-Read our guide on creating the perfect LinkedIn page.
+Read our guide to creating the perfect LinkedIn page.

 List – A curated group of Twitter accounts.
 You can create your own lists or subscribe to lists created by others.